Document Type : Original Article

-Department of Environmental Sciences, Ardabil branch, Islamic Azad University, Ardabil, Iran
+Department of Environmental Science and Engineering, Ardabil Branch, Islamic Azad University, Ardabil, Iran

 R&D unit, Tabriz petrochemical Company (TPC), Tabriz, Iran